turbotrail/book_manager/README.md

 ## 📝 Contributions

 Contributions are welcome.
 Please fork the repo, create a feature branch, and open a PR!
+Note: This project was created as part of an Evaluation process and not an Production ready tool

 ---